 FILE PHOTO (December 2013): A typical dhow in the Middle East.
 Photo by Able Seaman Jayson Tufrey.

-However, before that, it was routine for Royal Australian Navy ships to to perform a hand-over-take-over of duties either in the Gulf or en-route somewhere between here and there – effectively maintaining a continuous Australian presence with the Combined Maritime Forces (CMF).
+However, before that, it was routine for Royal Australian Navy ships to to perform a hand-over-take-over of duties either in the Gulf or en-route somewhere between here and there – effectively maintaining a continuous Australian naval presence in the Gulf since 1990.

 The four-month break between HMAS Warramunga’s return home and HMAS Ballarat’s departure will be increased for the next rotation, with a Defence spokesman telling CONTACT that an as-yet-unnamed “Royal Australian Navy frigate will return to the Middle East Region as part of Operation Manitou in early 2020”.